Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Saharan Plains, Zagora

-Inspired by the historic caravan rest stops of the ancient trans-Saharan trade routes, this atmospheric camp blends history with comfort.
-Set among date palms at the edge of the Saharan hamada, the camp features twelve canvas tents with Berber decor, a courtyard pool, and a dedicated stargazing area.
+Inspired by the historic caravan rest stops of the ancient trans-Saharan trade routes, these atmospheric camps blend history with comfort.
+Set among date palms at the edge of the Saharan hamada, expect canvas tents with Berber decor, a courtyard pool, and a dedicated stargazing area.

 • Historic caravan route setting